openmundi/world.csv/README.md

 Note: The 196 countries include 193 United Nations (UN) members and 3 non-member countries, that is,
-Kosovo ?, Tawain ?, Palestina ?
+Kosovo ?, Tawain ?, Palestina ?, Western Sahara ?, Vatican City ?

 todo/fix: use iso codes NOT fifa; check for missing countries n territories !!!